qlanners/qlanners.github.io/pages/research_and_projects.md

 ## Rental Rundown [<font size="2">Website</font>](https://rental-rundown.herokuapp.com)
 <img src="{{site.url}}/images/rental_rundown.png" style="display: block; margin: auto;" />
-Building a website to create customizable rental property analysis reports.
-The website is still in working progress and is only being hosted on a development level server, so it may take a bit for the page to initially render.
+Building a [website](https://rental-rundown.herokuapp.com) to create customizable rental property analysis reports.
+The website is still in working progress and is only being hosted on a development level server, so it may take ~15-20 seconds for the page to initially render.

 * * *